|

 GAYELORD:

-Variant of English Gaylord, meaning "dandy."
+Variant spelling of English Gaylord, meaning "dandy."

 GAYLON:

-Variant of English Galen, meaning "calm, tranquil."
+Variant spelling of English Galen, meaning "calm, tranquil."

 GAYLORD:

-French nickname Gaillard, meaning "dandy."
+French byname Gaillard, meaning "dandy."

 GAZINI: